During your baby's first 3 months, breast milk or formula will provide all the nutrition needed.

 A Word About Spitting Up

 Many infants "spit up" small amounts after eating or during burping.
-This gradually gets less frequent by the time a baby is 6 months old, and is nearly gone by about 10 months.
+Over time, this will happen less often, and be nearly gone by about 10 months.
 Spitting up a small amount — less than 1 ounce (30 ml) — shouldn't be a concern as long as it happens within an hour of feeding and doesn't bother the baby.